Understanding the 9 Teacher Enneagram Types

 Type 3: The Achiever

-Some weaknesses are that you are afraid to fail.
-You might rely too much on your teacher identity and you might be a little overwhelming with students with your high expectations for them.
+However, you are afraid to fail.
+You might rely too much on your teacher identity and you might overwhelm students with your high expectations of them.

-To be your best teacher self, be kind to yourself and make sure you manage that work-life balance.
-Balance as much as you can.
+Be kind to yourself and others.
+Make sure you manage a good work-life balance.
+Achieve as much as you can on the work side without sacrificing your personal life (work time limits are your friend).
 Also make sure to help your students feel loved and celebrated.

 the achiever